gzgracez/CS-109A-Final-Project/docs/final_notebook/models.md

     [Decision Tree Classifier] Mean classification accuracy test set:  0.8903162055335968

-We see that it performs quite well, with an accuracy score of $88.7\%$, proving superior to all the other models we have tried so far.
+We achieve the best cross-validation score at a tree depth of 6, with an accuracy of 88.0%.
+Additionally, we observe a relatively narrow spread in estimated performances, as there is a roughly 2% difference between +/- two standard deviations.
+We see that this model also performs quite well in the test set, with an accuracy score of 88.7%, proving superior to all the other models we have tried so far.

 # Random Forest